ErrorTzy/writings/notes/Epistemology/LectureNote.md

 #### 1.5.1 knowledge equates perception

+> 李麒麟: This definition comes into the dialogue because of the importance of perception? (compare Republic: you cannot get any knowledge from perception)

 ##### 1.5.1.1 REF1: Elimination of experts of relativism

 1. If knowledge equates perception, then there is no objective truth of the matter.